AlexanderHarrison/tf_murty/README.md

 Requires Futhark, a linux machine, and determination.
 After compilation, load shared lib in tensorflow as in `op_test.py`.
 Usage requires python, tensorflow, numpy, etc.
+Nvidia GPU not required (contains cpu backup).

 ## TODO:
-- Finish gpu wrapper + test
-- Figure out how to prevent conflicting namespace stuff when tf wrapping both cpu and gpu
 - Fix disgusting generation of output tensorflow shape
 - Optimizations
     - Switch to augmenting deassigned row rather than raw jv each murty step.
     - Sorting each murty step is unnecessary
     - Reduce/save allocations in tf wrapper
+    - Use built-in tensorflow allocators rather than futhark's default malloc calls
     - Make sure tf fuses gpu wrapper
     - Profile gpu version -> micro optimizations
-    - Use built-in tensorflow allocators rather than futhark's default malloc calls
+    - Use PGO for PTX and/or futhark compilation